-Ward visits
+Ward Visits

-You will find that others, from both within and outside your organisation, want to visit your ward to see for themselves what you are doing and the changes you and your team have made.
+You will find that others from both within and outside your hospital want to visit your ward to see for themselves what you are doing and the changes you and your team have made.
 Your role in showing them round is vital for their learning but also in making people understand your hard work.

-Also, it is seen as very important to the sustaining of the Productive Mental Health Ward that the senior managers within the organisation are seen on your ward and actively encourage your staff.

-Refer to the Toolkit for the example of the visit pyramid - a visual system to ensure all levels of the organisation understand what you are doing and how they can support you.
+Also, it is seen as very important to the sustaining of the Productive Ward that the senior managers within the hospital are seen on your ward and encouraging the staff See pages 101, 102 and 103 within the Toolkit for the example of the visit pyramid - a visual system to ensure all levels of the trust understand what you are doing and how they can support you.